Choose a code editor

 The files Craft installs on your computer are all stored in plain text.

-There are a few benefits to plain text files, one being they’re extremely portable: you don’t need any special software to open and edit them, so anyone working with your site’s code could use whatever application they’d prefer.
+One benefit of plain text files is they’re extremely portable.
+You don’t need any special software to open and edit them, so anyone working with your site’s code could use their favorite application.
 We’ll start editing a few of these files to configure our site, and others later to customize what it looks like.

 While you could get away with using TextEdit.app, Notepad, or Text Editor, it’s a good idea to use a code editor because it’ll make things easier later on.
 Code editors...

 - make it easy to work with multiple files

 - add color coding and helpful tools depending on the file type you’re working with

 - handle invisible characters like spaces and returns carefully, which can cause annoying problems across operating systems

 - usually include convenient features and plugins for, as you might expect, working with code